w3f/polkadot-spec/README.md

 The goal is to make sure that the different implementations (from foreign languges and projects) behave the same and produce the identical output.

 ### Running tests
-First, make sure that Julia is installed and download the required third party components:
+First, install Julia and download the required third party components:

 ```
 apt install -y julia
 git submodule update --init --recursive
 ```

 By running `./run_tests.sh` the automated tests get executed.
 With `./run_tests.sh verbose` the CLI parameters including the outputs can be displayed.
-Do note that this script should be run from this repos root directory, since there are some directory dependend relative paths used.
+Do note that this script must be run from this repos root directory, since it uses relative paths.

 ### Structure
 Inside the testing directory, the tests are executed in the following way:

 ```
 runtests.jl
-|-> scale_codec_tests.jl
+|-- scale_codec_tests.jl
-|-> state_trie_tests.jl
+|-- state_trie_tests.jl
-|-> pdre_api_tests.jl
+|-- pdre_api_tests.jl
 ```

 Each of those tests defines how the final executable tests are called and pass data to it.
 The function names, testing data and results can be found in the *test/fixtures* directory.